 - Cash Out Value: Ranges from $60,000 to $450,000.

-- Required LTV Ratio: EasyKnock does require you to have a loan-to-value ratio (LTV) of 50% or less.
-You can calculate your LTV ratio by dividing your remaining mortgage amount by the total value of your home.
+- Required LTV Ratio: Sell and Stay does have a maximum LTV ratio, contingent upon home value.
+For most individuals, if your LTV is 50% or less they can offer a plan for you.
+You can calculate your LTV ratio by dividing your current mortgage balance by the current value of your house.

-- Who It’s Good For: The company touts its product as an alternative for people who don’t qualify for HELOCs.
+- Who It’s Good For: The company touts its program as an option for people looking to access the value of their home without moving, but don’t qualify for or want to deal with loans.

-- Lease Lengths: EasyKnock offers 12-month lease terms with the option to renew for up to 5 years.
+- Lease Lengths: EasyKnock offers renewable 12-month lease terms with the option to terminate at any point.

 - Pricing: Homeowners can negotiate the sale price, the length of the lease, and the price of their rent.